-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS To Be Held on May 10, 2011
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS To Be Held on May 14, 2013

-The Annual Meeting of Shareholders of Loews Corporation will be held at the Loews Regency Hotel, 540 Park Avenue, New York, New York, on Tuesday, May 10, 2011, at 11:00 A.M.
+The Annual Meeting of Shareholders of Loews Corporation will be held at The Pierre, 2 East 61st Street, New York, New York, on Tuesday, May 14, 2013, at 11:00 A.M.
 New York City time, for the following purposes:

-- · To elect twelve directors; - · To hold an advisory vote on executive compensation; - · To hold an advisory vote on the frequency of future advisory votes on executive compensation; - To ratify the appointment of our independent auditors for 2011; - To consider and act upon one shareholder proposal; and - · To transact such other business as may properly come before the meeting or any adjournment thereof.
+- · To elect thirteen directors; - To approve, on an advisory basis, the company's executive compensation; - To ratify the appointment of our independent auditors for 2013; and - · To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

-Shareholders of record at the close of business on March 14, 2011 are entitled to notice of and to vote at the meeting and any adjournment thereof.
+Shareholders of record at the close of business on March 20, 2013 are entitled to notice of and to vote at the meeting and any adjournment or postponement thereof.